williamlines/bank-tech-test/README.md

 ## Account statement

-- To view your current account statement use (in node)
+- To view your current account statement use (in node):

 ```
 account.getAccountStatement()